Card issuing is a key component within the fintech industry today, but why?

 Card issuers can provide cards with different functionalities for a range of products:

-Card issuers face several challenges in the ever evolving fintech landscape, some of which include:
+Card issuers face several challenges in the ever evolving fintech and digital banking landscape, some of which include:

 Since 2011, most prepaid card issuers in the UK have to comply with the Electronic Money Regulations (EMRs) set up by the FCA to ensure enhanced transparency and fair competition with the sector and its operations.